onflow/elizaOnFlow/README.md

 > Extra Features

-- Provide Flow-dedicated Agent without other extra blockchain dependencies in runtime
+- Provide Flow-dedicated Agent without other extra blockchain dependencies in runtime.
-- Use shared `flow.json` for all Flow Cadence contracts dependencies
+- Use shared `flow.json` for all Flow Cadence contracts dependencies in plugins.
-- Use [InversifyJS](https://github.com/inversify/InversifyJS) for dependency injection
+- Use [InversifyJS](https://github.com/inversify/InversifyJS) for dependency injection.
+  - Share the same instances of providers across the application and plugins.
-  - Support dynamic plugins / actions injection
+  - Provide standard plugins / actions wrapper for Flow ecosystem projects.
+- Both Flow EVM and Flow Cadence projects will be supported.

 ## 🚀 Quick Start